Now Performing in the Rocky Top Theater

 One of Abbott and Costello more famous routines that still gets a lot of attention today is the Who's on first routine.

 Abbott and Costello split up in July 1957, after troubles with the Internal Revenue Service forced both men to sell off their large homes and the rights to some of their films.
 Costello then pursued a solo stand up career, including stints in Las Vegas, and sought out film projects for himself.
 He appeared several times on Steve Allen's television show, but most often in variations of his old routines, with Louis Nye or Tom Poston taking on the straight man role.

 If you remember watching Abbott and Costello doing these routines and starring in the movies listed above, than you will remember Red Skelton and his cast of characters such as Clem Kadiddlehopper and Freddie the Freeloader.

-Next time you are in Las Vegas, spend the afternoon re-living great memories as you watch Brian Hoffman's tribute to Red Skelton.
+Next time you are in Pigeon Forge, spend the afternoon re-living great memories as you watch Brian Hoffman's tribute to Red Skelton.
 Click on Show Schedule link to get your tickets for Remembering Red - A Tribute to Red Skelton

 Back to Top